 May Allah save us from such an imputation.
-Can it be there a greater impudence and an affront to the propagation of the Faith of the Holy Prophet (S.A.) than this supposition of the domination by the Devil over the Companions of the Holy Prophet (S.A.)?
-The fact that the writer of these remarks himself has been prey to the incitements of the devil, which led him to give way to such improper remarks We appeal to the whole of the brotherhood of writers not to give way to sectarian fanaticism and the cult of personal rancor.
-It is proper that, while referring to stories like that about Ibne Saba, they should depart themselves as biberal investigators of truth.
-They should aim at serving the interests of knowledge and the expression of truth.
-Their task should be a sifting of the truth from falsehood, an investigation into reality, and an elucidation of the true facts.
+Can it be there a greater impudence and an affront to the propagation of the Faith of the Holy Prophet, (S.A.), than this supposition of the domination by the Devil over the Companions of the Holy Prophet (S.A.).
+The fact that the writer of these remarks himself has been a prey to the incitements of the devil, which led him to give way to such improper remarks.
+We appeal to the whole of the brotherhood of the writers, not to give way to sectarian fanaticism and the cult of personal rancour.
+It is but proper that while referring to the stories like that about Ibne Saba, they should depart themselves as biberal investigators of truth.
+They should aim at serving the interest of Knowledge and the expression of the Truth.
+Their task should be a sifting of the Truth from falsehood, an investigation into the Reality and an elucidation of the true facts.
 They should bear in mind that the story of Ibne Saba has been forged as a method of discrediting the teachings of Islam and by way of inpugning the fair names of revered votaries of Islam.
-There was no reasonable and logical background to the story, nor any kind of deliberation or thoughtfulness.
-The source of it is spurious, and the narrator thereof is a downright liar, as will be shown in a subsequent part of this book.
-[1]
+There was no reasonable and logical background to the Story, nor any kind of deliberation and thoughtfulness.
+The source of its is spurious and the narrator thereof is downright liar, as will be shown in a subsequent part of this book.
+1